d-bl/MAE-gf/index.md

 <h3 id="main-intr">Introduction</h3>
 <p>
-In this wiki you find pages with additional patterns for use in [Groundforge](https://d-bl.github.io/GroundForge/), made by [Jo Pol](https://github.com/jo-pol).
+In this wiki you find pages with additional patterns for use in <a href="https://d-bl.github.io/GroundForge/">Groundforge</a>, made by <a href="https://github.com/jo-pol">Jo Pol</a>.
 Given are the parameter-section and, in most cases, stitches, although not always traditional.
 </p>

-<h3 id="main-hwto">How to use these examples</h3>
+<h3 id="main-hwto">How to use these pages</h3>
 <p>
 All examples are links to the Groundforge main page.
-Follow the link and click `SHOW` in the `PAIR/THREAD DIAGRAM` section.
+Follow the link and click <div style="background-color:grey;>SHOW</div> in the <div <div style="background-color:grey;>PAIR/THREAD DIAGRAM</div> section.
 Please feel free to play with the stitches.
-E.g. try what happens if you change the default `ctc` of the spiders or fish in `ct`.<br>
+E.g. try what happens if you change the default <div style="background-color:grey;>ctc</div> of the spiders or fish in <div style="background-color:grey;>ct</div>.<br>
-The examples use pair-diagrams in the styled version (_matrix-scheme_) that Groundforge understands.
-If you wish to see this scheme, click `DIAGRAM`.
+The examples use pair-diagrams in the styled version (<i>matrix-scheme</i>) that Groundforge understands.
+If you wish to see this scheme, click <div style="background-color:grey;>DIAGRAM</div>.
 <br>
 Most of the patterns also have a scheme in the TesseLace index.
 Some, as the spiders and the larger fishes, don't.
 </p>